byorgey/blog/posts/2016/05/19/how-to-print-things.markdown

 <p>I actually now use this in practice.
 As compared to the usual method of printing double-sided, this has several advantages:</p>
 <ul>
 <li>One always does the exact same action after finishing every page; there is no need to remember whether you are on an even or an odd page.</li>
-<li>Any consecutive sequence of $latex n/2$ pages are on different sheets of paper, so it is easy to simultaneously refer to multiple pages close together.
+<li>Any consecutive sequence of $n/2$ pages are on different sheets of paper, so it is easy to simultaneously refer to multiple pages close together.
 There is never any need to keep flipping a sheet back and forth to refer to the previous page (as there is with traditional double-sided printing).</li>
 </ul>
 <p>But there are even new things to say about traditional double-sided printing, as well.
 I now know of several different algorithms for reading double-sided, each with its pros and cons; previously I had not even considered that there might be more than one way to do it.</p>
 <div id="refs" class="references">